SoyGema/Startcraft_pysc2_minigames/new_minigames/SentryDefense/README.md

 *   Fog of war disabled
 *   No camera movement required (single-screen)
 *   Note that this map is under development and should be re-sized for balance
+*   Please note this work is still under development.
+If you find any relevant comment or issue feel free to open an issue

+#### Tutorial
+Find a tutorial about another minigame at https://soygema.github.io/Startcraft_pysc2_minigames/